jeroenphv/SweetiePy/README.md

 # SweetiePy

 Written by Dr. Jeroen P.H.
 Verharen, UC Berkeley.
-The paper accompanying this toolbox is currently under review at a scientific journal.
+The paper accompanying this toolbox is currently undergoing peer review.

 For questions: jeroenverharen@gmail.com